Louis Vuitton scraps planned Tokyo flagship store

-Awash with cash from a global luxury boom, fashion and jewelry brands poured money into lavish retail spaces in upmarket Tokyo neighborhoods such as Ginza and Omotesando over the past two years.
+Awash with cash from a global luxury boom, fashion and jewellery brands poured money into lavish retail spaces in upmarket Tokyo neighbourhoods such as Ginza and Omotesando over the past two years.

 Earlier this year, media reports had talked of a 10-floor luxury Louis Vuitton emporium and restaurant to rival opulent new Armani and Bulgari towers in Ginza.